-- Festive events, including Christmas Lunch and the Carol Concert.
+- Festive events, including Christmas Lunch.

 - Patient Achievement Awards.

 - Ecumenical Services of Worship.

-- Sportsman's Dinner.
+- Annual Sports Event.

 - National Carers' Week.

 5. KEEPING IN TOUCH WITH THE PATIENT

 Telephone

 Due to the nature of the environment, telephone calls are closely monitored by staff and can be recorded.
 We will advise you in advance if your call will be recorded.